Complete papers from your thesis research, with financial support

 21. Do I have to provide verified bank account details to receive my bursary?

 Yes, the University requires you to provide bank account verification.
-If you have not previously provided this to the Doctoral and Scholarships Office you must attach it to your application.
-Acceptable verification includes: a pre-printed deposit slip including your (printed) name and bank account details; a written deposit slip verified (signed and stamped) by your bank, showing your name and bank account details; or a screenshot from internet/online banking showing your (onscreen) name and bank account details.
+If you have not previously provided this to the Doctoral and Scholarships Office you must log into your eVision student portal and complete bank account verification.
 We cannot pay your bursary until we receive this.

 22. When will I be paid my initial payment?